itsembra/Windows-Helper/README.md

 **Copyright:**

-All Users and Sites, who are linked in this Application.
+All Users and Sites, who are linked in this Application. #Advertising

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------